 I am originally from Latvia, though my family is Ukrainian.
-I moved to New Zealand from Latvia as a child, and have grown up in both the North and South Islands.
+I moved to New Zealand as a child, and have grown up in both the North and South Islands.
 I studied Child and Family Psychology at Canterbury University.
 My career as a psychologist started in Auckland, where I have worked within the social services, public mental health, and the private sector, before relocating to Taupo.
 I also work for Te Whatu Ora Lakes iCAMHS (Infant, Child, Adolescent Mental Health Service).

 I have a particular interest in working alongside children with neuro-developmental challenges such as tics and Tourette's, anxiety, autism, and OCD.
 I believe in the importance of working holistically with the family, and ensuring that we are working together in a collaborative way.